Italy at the 2013 World Championships in Athletics

 Italy competed at the 2013 World Championships in Athletics from 10 to 18 August in Moscow, Russia.
 On 23 July 2013 the President of the FIDAL Alfio Giomi announced during the event which took place in Agosto Azzurro in the main hall of CONI that 59 Italian athletes would participate in the world championships in Moscow.

 Medalists

 Finalists

-Italy national athletics team ranked 19th (with only six finalist) in the IAAF placing table.
+Italy national athletics team ranked 19th (with seven finalists) in the IAAF placing table.
 Rank obtained by assigning eight points in the first place and so on to the eight finalists.